Tuesday, 30 January 2018

 This tapestry imagery came to mind when I interviewed Meg Mucklestone about her story and journey with mission.
 Stepping back, I see glimpses of a beautiful tapestry but zooming in I see messy threads.

 Meg Mucklestone is a long-term, faithful supporter of SIM.
-Her commitment to sharing God’s Good News took her to India in her fifties to serve as a medical nurse.
+Her commitment to sharing God’s Good News took her to Asia in her fifties to serve as a medical nurse.